sasiprasanth/firstrepo/README.md

     * train_t7978754709018
   * Train_clique.py
   * test_clique.py
-  * all other python files provided
+  * all other python files and text files provided in the repo

 ## Prerequisites